derStephan/shallalistToHost/README.md

-# shallalistToHost
+# shallalistToHosts
-Generate a hosts file from URL-blacklist of shalla.de
+Generate a hosts file from URL-blacklist of http://www.shallalist.de/

 Goal is to redirect domains of selected categories to 127.0.0.1 thus these domains are blocked on DNS basis